i-MSCP/plugins/incubator/Mailman/README.md

 **5.** Plugin upload and installation

+ - Download the Mailman plugin archive through the plugin store
  - Login into the panel as admin and go to the plugin management interface
  - Upload the Mailman plugin archive
  - Activate the plugin